 Essentially, the foster process is similar to the adoption process.
 However, you are being notified about dogs in DCSIR’s custody and care prior to the general public.
 You will also have the opportunity to ‘try out’ the breed without making a full commitment.
 Maybe you are looking for the perfect companion for your current dog.
 While all dogs take time and effort no matter how perfect they seem, this process allows you to ensure that you have found the perfect friend for Fido, Kitty or the kids in your home!
 Most importantly, you are saving a life.
 Sometimes we have a matter of hours to determine whether we can place a dog in a foster home before he/she gets put to sleep.
 Without foster homes, we could not operate.

-Complete the DCSIR Foster Application: You can download and complete the Foster Application above and follow the instructions to submit the application by e-mail.
+Complete the DCSIR Foster Application: You can download the Foster Application and follow the instructions to submit the application by e-mail.

 Phone Interview: Once we receive a completed Foster Application, a DC SIR volunteer will e-mail you to schedule a phone interview.
-This will include questions about your current pets and their temperament.
+We ask that prior to the call you: 1.
+Have researched the breed 2.
+Researched our training philosophy and 3.
+Read our nutritional information.
+The call will include questions about your current pets and their temperament.
 The interview will focus on your personal experience with dogs and your current lifestyle, to match the best fit with your experience.

 Reference Checks: If we move forward, DC SIR will contact the references/veterinarians listed on your Foster Application to obtain additional information.